leandrorodrigues00/sneaker-flutter/README.md

 <p align="center">
 	<a href="#-about-the-project">About the project</a> •
-	<a href="#-Samples">Samples</a> •
 	<a href="#-technologies">Technologies</a> •
 	<a href="#-getting-started">Getting started</a> •
 	<a href="#-license">License</a>
 </p>

-## 👩‍💻 About the project

-Sneaker Flutter is a Flutter app designed for sneaker enthusiasts.
-You can explore different sneaker models, add them to your cart, view details, and manage your collection in a practical and intuitive way.
-The app features modern navigation, a friendly interface, and essential features for every sneakerhead.

-## 🧬 Samples

 | Intro Screen | Shop Screen | All Products |
 |---------|---------|---------|